HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

   - `robustness_rbc_2.m`
   - `table_rbc_1.m`
   - `table_rbc_2.m`

+You may wish to log the Dynare output to inspect the acceptance rates over the course of a run.
+To do this, type `script` before starting Matlab, which will log all outputs to a file.
+This file can be parsed using a script in the `figplots` folder; see the summary tables section below.

 For convenience, you may wish to push/pull folders in/out of the docker container (e.g. the dynare-5.1 folder to avoid recompilation).
 An example:
 `sudo docker cp dynare-5.1 63d13510863a:/home/matlab/Documents/MATLAB/HMCExamples.jl/scripts/dynare_replication/dynare-5.1`\